edobry/chitin/README.md

  - `getServiceExternalUrl`: fetches the external url, with port, for a Service with a load balancer configured
  - `getServiceEndpoint`: fetches the endpoint url for both services and proxies to zen garden
  - `killDeploymentPods`: kills all pods for a deployment, useful for forcing a restart during dev
+ - `getK8sImage`: gets the container image for a given resource
+ - `getServiceAccountToken`: gets the token for a given ServiceAccount
+ - `createTmpK8sSvcAccContext`: creates a temporary k8s context for a ServiceAccount
+ - `runAsServiceAccount`: impersonates a given ServiceAccount and runs a command
+ - `kubectlAsServiceAccount`: impersonates a given ServiceAccount and runs a kubectl command using its token

 #### Kafka